João Cancelo: 2019–23: Struggles, consecutive Premier League titles and European Final

+Following the 2022 FIFA World Cup, in January 2023, it was reported by The Athletic that Cancelo had fallen out with his manager Pep Guardiola over a lack of playing time.
+He had begun losing his place to in the starting eleven to Nathan Aké and Rico Lewis, after returning from the tournament.
+After again featuring on the bench for the third game in a row in a FA Cup match against Arsenal, their relationship reached the breaking point, which led to Cancelo being told to leave the club by Guardiola.

 2022–23: Loan to Bayern Munich

-On 31 January 2023, Cancelo was loaned to Bayern Munich for the remainder of the season with an option to buy for €70 million (£61.6 million).
-Afterwards, it was reported by The Athletic that Cancelo had fallen out with his manager Pep Guardiola over a lack of playing time.
-Following the 2022 FIFA World Cup, Cancelo began losing his place in the starting eleven over Nathan Aké and Rico Lewis, and after again featuring on the bench for the third game in a row in a FA Cup match against Arsenal, their relationship reached the breaking point, which led to Cancelo's departure from the club on loan.
+On 31 January, Cancelo was loaned to Bayern Munich for the remainder of the season with an option to buy for €70 million (£61.6 million).

 Cancelo made his debut for Bayern in a 4–0 DFB-Pokal win over Mainz 05, registering an assist for Eric Maxim Choupo-Moting's goal.
 On 11 March, he scored his first goal the club in a 5–3 win over Augsburg in the Bundesliga.
 On 12 April, having been drawn against each other in the quarter-finals of the Champions League, Cancelo came on as an 80th-minute substitute against parent club Manchester City as Bayern were defeated 3–0 in the first leg at the Etihad Stadium.
 During the match, Cancelo was booed by sections of the City supporters, leading Guardiola to defend him against the criticism, reminding that he had been an important player for Manchester City in the previous seasons and that his "quality was undeniable".
 The following week on 19 April, Bayern were knocked out 4–1 on aggregate following a 1–1 draw in the second leg, with Cancelo starting the game before being replaced in the 63rd minute.

 On 27 May, Cancelo played the full 90 minutes of a 2–1 victory over FC Köln, to clinch the 11th consecutive league title for his club ahead of rivals Borussia Dortmund on goal difference.
 Cancelo became the third player, after Daniel Amartey and David Beckham, to win two league titles in different countries in a single season.
+He was also part of City's team that won the continental treble, having played half-season with them.
 At the end of the season, Bayern opted to not activate Cancelo's buy-out clause, in order to prioritize funds for other signings, with his departure being confirmed by the club on 1 July.